nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Creating a new team `add team`

-Add a new team to the user's list of teams.
-Will throw an error there is already an existing team with the same name.
+Add a new team to your list of teams.
+Will show an error there is already an existing team with the same name.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** Team name must consist only of alphanumeric characters (i.e., **Spaces are NOT allowed**).
 </div>